How can technology be used to support mental health in the workplace?

 Time management can help employees feel more in control of their workload, and can reduce the pressure they feel to work longer hours.
 Ultimately, management must play a role in helping employees to reduce extensive working hours, but workers can proactively take steps to support themselves.

-There’s a wide range of time management tools available either standalone and for free, or as part of a business software package like Office 365, that can help workers manage their time more effectively.
+a business software package like Office 365, that can help workers manage their time more effectively.
 From personal to-do lists to more comprehensive team or business-wide solutions where tasks can be assigned with a deadline and space for updates, the sky is the limit.